Abalsh/seledka/Protective Measures.md

 - FireFox.
 - Safari (Mac OS Users).
 - Opera.
-- Internet Explorer (pls don't).
+- Internet Explorer.
-- Microsoft Edge (meh).
+- Microsoft Edge.
 * The above mentioned choices are all browsers with considerable amount of marketshare, Google Chrome is the browser of choice for any user who wishes comfort in their experience as it is the absolute king of browsers in terms of the marketshare.
-* Internet Explorer does not provide a very nice browsing experience ugly UI, not implementing some W3C standards, this results in websites looking frankly, horrifingly weird.
+* Internet Explorer does not provide a very nice browsing experience as it is often criticised for having an ugly UI, addtionally, it is accused of not implementing some W3C standards, this results in websites looking frankly, horrifingly weird.
 * For those seeking privacy (something Google Chrome doesn't care about), Firefox is the choice as it provides for an excellent experience.
 * It's important to note however that, a large number of lesser known browsers tend to be based off of either Google Chrome or Firefox, the difference is the added features.
 * For those who are absolutely stingy about privacy and security, Brave Browser is the choice.